jrbarnette/forth/experiment/README.md

 This is a benchmark experiment to pick the fastest interface to the C code primitives in the forth interpreter.
+It also allows directly measuring the performance of the VM.
+In particular, there's a small assembly-based VM for AArch64 that can be measured.

-Ultimately, the choice was between two interpretation loops.
+For C primitives, the choice was between two interpretation loops.

 Option 1 - pass and return top-of-stack to primitives: